USS Enterprise (NCC-1701): Within the franchise

 The original Enterprise and 1979 film designs have affected subsequent Star Trek productions.
 The USS Excelsior in Star Trek III is meant to make the Enterprise "look old and out of date".
 Model maker Bill George tried to imagine what the Enterprise would look like if it were designed by the Japanese, and he used that impression as the basis for his refinement of the Excelsior model.
 Andrew Probert returned to Star Trek to design a new USS Enterprise, NCC-1701-D, for Star Trek: The Next Generation (1987–1994), which takes place 100 years after the original Star Trek.
-The Enterprise-D retains the hallmarks of Matt Jefferies' design for the original Enterprise: a saucer section, engineering section, and a pair of engine nacelles.
+The Enterprise-D retains the hallmarks of Matt Jefferies' Enterprise design: a saucer section, engineering section, and a pair of engine nacelles.
 Probert did this in part to assuage skeptical fans who were concerned about the original Enterprise being "replaced".
-Much of Probert's design is based on a "what if?" painting he made after finalized the 1979 film Enterprise design.
+Much of Probert's design is based on a "what if?" painting he made after finalizing the 1979 film Enterprise design.
 The USS Titan in Star Trek: Picard's third season draws inspiration from the film redesign, which producer Terry Matalas called "the best starship design ever made.